Application Process for Retail Intermediaries

 The purpose of this section is to provide information to firms considering applying for authorisation as an insurance intermediary, reinsurance intermediary, ancillary insurance intermediary, investment intermediary, mortgage credit intermediary and/or mortgage intermediary (collectively referred to here as retail intermediaries).
 The Central Bank of Ireland (the Central Bank) is the competent authority in Ireland for the authorisation and supervision of retail intermediaries under the:

-- European Communities (Insurance Distribution) Regulations 2018 (IDR) (insurance intermediaries, reinsurance intermediaries, and ancillary insurance intermediaries);
+- European Union (Insurance Distribution) Regulations 2018 (IDR) (insurance intermediaries, reinsurance intermediaries, and ancillary insurance intermediaries);

 - Investment Intermediaries Act 1995 (IIA) (investment intermediaries);